TanYa-Go/Babushka-Bakes/TESTING.md

         * *Easily login and logut*
         * *Easily recover my password if neccesary*

+Benfeits of creating an account:
+* Personal information saved in their profile for easier future purchases
+* Having a list of past orders saved in their account
+* Receiving notifications about discounts, giveaways etc.

+The **My Account** icon is placed in the website header and it is clearly visible and accessible from any page of the website.\
+Visitor should be able to click on the **My Account** icon and see the options to **Login** or **Register**\
+When the visitor clicks on **Register** they should be presented with a form asking for their details.\
+After submitting the form, an email confirmation should be required.\
+When the visitor confirms their email, they should be able to log in with their new credentials.

+As a **logged-in** user, the user can now see additional option in the **My Account** dropdown menu - **Profile Management**.\
+From here the user can update their profile information that are saved for future purchases.\
+List of past orders should be saved in their account as well.\
+To recover ther password they should be able to click on the **Forgot Password** link and follow the instructions to change the password.\
+The user should easily log out by clicking the **Logout** link in the **My Account** menu.\
+They shouold be asked to confirm if they really want to logout, in case they have clicked this link by accident.

 ### **Test**

-The **My Account** icon is placed in the website header and it is clearly visible and accessible from any page of the website.

-Visitor can click on the **My Account** icon and will see the options to **Login** or **Register**

-When the visitor clicks on **Register** they will be presented with a  form asking for their details.
-After submitting the form, an email confirmation will be required.
-When the visitor confrims their email, they will be able to log in with their new credentials.

-As a **logged-in** user, the user can now see additional option in the **My Account** dropdown menu - **Profile Management**.
-From here the user can update their profile information that are saved for future purchases.

-In case the user forgets their password, they can click on the **Forgot Password?** link and follow the instructions to change the password.

-When finished, the user can easily log out by clicking the **Logout** link in the **My Account** menu.
-They will be asked to confrim if they really want to logout in case they have clicked this link by accident.
+I have tried to register for a new account.\
+I have tried to login with my new credentials.\
+I tried to change my details and click **Update Information**.\
+I have tried to change my password and I have received an email with a link to reset it.
+I have tested the logout button

+**Form Validation**

 ### **Result**
+I was able to create the account, and I have received an email to confirm my email.
+I was able to login with my new credentials.\
+When I logged in, I was able to access the **My Profile** page where my details was saved.\
+I have succesfully changed the detials on my account by clicking on the **Update** button.
+I was able able to succesfully change the password by clicking on the **Forgot Password** link and fillowing instructions.\
+The list of past orders was indeed saved in my account.\

+### **Conclusion**
 I have followed the proces several times and created several users.
 The process is simple and intuitive and the visitor can create their account with a few clicks, easily manage their profile and logout.

-### **Conclusion**
-Test passed, the function works as expected.
+Test passed, the functionality works as expected.

 <br>